arangodb/docs/3.11/arangosearch-ranking.md

 The `SORT` operation does not guarantee a stable sort if there is no unique value to sort by.
 This leads to an undefined order when sorting equal documents.

+If you run a query multiple times with varying `LIMIT` offsets for pagination, you can miss results or get duplicate results if the sort order is undefined.
 To achieve stable pagination, you must meet the following requirements:

-- the dataset should not be changed
+- The dataset should not change between query runs.
-- the `SORT` operation must have at least one field with an unique value to sort by
+- The `SORT` operation must have at least one field with a unique value to sort by.

 When stable sort is required, you can use a tiebreaker field.
 If the application has a preferred field that indicates the order of documents with the same score,